 Health care workers can use the code SUPERHERO20 for 20% off online footwear purchases.

-Through December 31, the clothing and outdoor gear company is offering 50% off to frontline workers on nonsale items, both online and in retail stores.
+The clothing and outdoor gear company is offering discounts up to 50% off to frontline workers on nonsale items, both online and in retail stores.

 You must register with SheerID to confirm your eligibility, then receive a single-use promo code for use online only.